transdigiware/blockchain/howto/ibp-console-join-network.md

 4. Choose the **Organizations** who will be a part of this channel.
 Since we have two organizations, select and add `Org1 MSP (org1msp)` and then `Org2 MSP (org2msp)`.
 Make at least both organizations an **Operator**.
 Note: do not use the `Ordering Service MSP` here.
 5. Choose a **Channel update policy** for the channel.
 This is the policy that will dictate how many organizations will have to approve updates to the channel configuration.
 You can select `1 out of 2`.
 As you add organizations to the channel, you should change this policy to reflect the needs of your use case.
 A sensible standard is to use a majority of organizations.
 For example, `3 of 5`.
 6. Specify any **Access control** limitations you want to make.
 Note: this is an **advanced option**.
 If you set the access to a resource to a particular organization, it will restrict access to that resource for every organization.
 For example, if the default access to a particular resource is the `Readers` of all organizations, and that access is changed to the `Admin` of `Org2`, then **only** the admin of Org2 will have access to that resource.
 Because access to certain resources is fundamental to the smooth operation of a channel, it is highly recommended to make access control decisions carefully.
 If you decide to limit access to a resource, make sure that the access to that resource is added, as needed, for each organization.
 7. Select the **Channel creator organization**.
-Since you are operating the tutorial as `Org2`, and have the `Org2 admin` certificates in your console wallet, select `Org2 MSP` from the drop-down list.
-Likewise, choose `Org2 admin` as the identity creating the channel.
+Since you are operating the tutorial as `Org2`, and have the `Org2 MSP admin` certificates in your console wallet, select `Org2 MSP` from the drop-down list.
+Likewise, choose `Org2 MSP admin` as the identity creating the channel.

 When you are ready, click **Create channel**.
 You are taken back to the Channels tab and you can see a pending tile of the channel that you just created.